SlyCooperReloadCoded/SlyCooperReloadCoded/readme.md

 - Finding [new cheat codes](https://youtu.be/9EXoN8oh_4Y?t=1151) in an original Xbox game known as Toxic Grind
 - Being one of two people to reverse-engineer an obscure title known as Rolling to make it fully completable, as some content was locked behind a [secret area](https://www.youtube.com/watch?v=Ogu1ha7FNBY) no one outside of an early 2000s French THPS IRC channel knew about
 - Creating a [modding scene](https://discord.gg/vCwqfSzrr9) for the Star Wars: Starfighter game franchise
-- Rediscovered and [properly documented](https://www.youtube.com/watch?v=RSXAPz7SmIs) an easter egg in Star Wars: Starfighter previously only documented in [Star Wars Gamer magazine issue 4](https://drive.google.com/file/d/1ynrcDlH9-l6rsty9u5WzH5zMzMCasv0Q/view?usp=sharing), on page 108.
+- Rediscovered and [properly documented](https://www.youtube.com/watch?v=RSXAPz7SmIs) an easter egg in Star Wars: Starfighter previously only documented in [Star Wars Gamer magazine issue 4](https://drive.google.com/file/d/1ynrcDlH9-l6rsty9u5WzH5zMzMCasv0Q/view?usp=sharing)
 - Created the [SSX Sound Pack](https://gist.github.com/SlyCooperReloadCoded/b89a1e4ae346c75ffba0e92b608b9f01), a resource containing every music track, voice line, and sound effect from every game in the SSX franchise, available in lossless FLAC, started due to the only resource behing low-quality game recordings
 - *[Home's Foundations](https://gist.github.com/SlyCooperReloadCoded/6fcf2b07e9fce62aeedd0bd8b2bd1df9)*, a source of unbiased truth relating to any and all past controversey and danger in the PlayStation Home revival scene, often censored and/or suppressed due to its accuracy